 While the man, who has only mild symptoms of the disease had not travelled abroad recently, Pellegrini added that that his son, who had shown no symptoms, had been in Venice.

 After the Czech Republic on Sunday and Poland and Hungary on Wednesday, all four Central European countries now have reported cases of the virus.
-The Czech Republic now have 12, Hungary four, Poland and Slovakia one.
+While the Czech Republic have 12 and Hungary four cases, Poland and Slovakia have so far reported only one patient who tested positive for coronavirus.

 At an “exceptional” Visegrad Four meeting held in Prague in mid-week, Hungarian Prime Minister Viktor Orbán stated that the four heads of government had reviewed the risks and protective measures, and Czech Prime Minister Andrej Babiš assured that the four countries will exchange information and coordinate possible “extraordinary measures”.